 This is useful if you are sending email quotes to your prospects, connecting with new influencers, responding to client or reader enquires, etc.

 If they see you’re on Facebook, they may be encouraged to come over and like your page.
+Moreover, it also provides your prospects with some social proof!

 #8.
 Occasionally share your Facebook page content on your personal profile